Police Investigate 2002 Misconduct Allegation Against Andrew Mountbatten-Windsor

 - Police have issued a public appeal for new witnesses in the Andrew Mountbatten-Windsor inquiry.

-- This is the first significant update since his arrest in February.
+- The investigation marks the first significant update since his arrest in February.

 What Happened